-Back in November, after eight years of writing, I finally began querying.
+Back in November, after nine years of writing, I finally began querying.
 Querying is the process by which a budding young writer enters into writer adulthood by hunting the mythical creature known as the literary agent.
 Here’s how it goes:

 Writer: “Dear Agent Person,